dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportInput.md

 * /data/mytable1/group3
 {: .codeList}

 If you are importing a lot of data, our [`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html) bulk import procedure greatly improves data loading performance by splitting the data into HFiles, doing the import, and then deleting the HFiles.
 You can have `SYSCS_UTIL.BULK_IMPORT_HFILE` use sampling to determine the keys to use for splitting your data by, or you can use the [`SYSCS_UTIL.SYSCS_SPLIT_TABLE_OR_INDEX`](sqlref_sysprocs_splittable.html) procedure to compute the splits, and then call the bulk import procedure.
-For more information, see the [Importing Data: Splitting Input Data](tutorials_ingest_importsplit.html) topic of this tutorial.
+For more information, see the [Importing Data: Using Bulk HFile Import](tutorials_ingest_importbulkhfile.html) topic of this tutorial.

 ## Delimiters in Your Input Data {#Delimiters}